JetRoderick/Invoke-Upscale-Batcher-/README.md

 Before running the script you must edit it.

 You must point it to where your invoke.bat file.
-Change to be made on line 50
+Change invokePath = "insert/path/to/invoke.bat"

 and to point where your outputs folder is for invokeAI.
-Change to made on line 15
+Change invokeOutputs = "insert/path/to/Outputs/folder"

 The py file wont run without changing these path locations.